mjguru1996/DevOps_Notes/Kubernetes/Kubernetes.md

 2. kubeproxy - All the internet request for the applications will come via this only.
 This plays vital role for user to application connectivity.

 3. POD - Grouped containers, functional unit inside this architecture

+# Installing Kubernetes

+  Kubernetes can be installed by 2 ways

+  1-Kubeadm -(For Onpremisis server)

+  2-Kops -For (Cloud Server)